Epidural pain relief during labour

 Your vital signs (heart rate, blood pressure, breathing) will be monitored.
 Your baby will also be monitored.

-If you need to go for a procedure like a forceps delivery or a C-section, your doctors might use the epidural to provide pain relief for these, using a much stronger dose.
+If you need a procedure like a forceps delivery or a C-section, your doctors might use the epidural to provide pain relief for these, using a much stronger dose.
 This will be discussed with you.
 After your baby is born (whether vaginally or by C-section) your epidural is usually removed.

 Are there reasons I can’t have an epidural?